UCI-GDIM31/class-activities-Nedajist/README.md

 as a whole number from 0-100, then the input type will be an integer.
 If, however, the sanity percentage is represented as a number from 0.00 to 1.00, then the input type will be a float.

+A class is the blueprint for the room in a house.
+A component is a fully-built and realized blueprint for that room.
+Member variables are the dimensions and specifications of the room.
+Methods are the functionalities of the room (e.g., the door opens).

+I think the balls get extremely bright because the brightness increase per bounce is tied to the ball's velocity, which is exponential.
+With every bounce, each ball moves exponentially faster, causing their brightness levels to quickly reach extremes.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727